 If your driving record isn't spotless, big companies are worth a look.
 National insurance companies typically offer a wider variety of policies, so they can take on riskier drivers -- though your rates will be higher than drivers with a clean record.
 That last part is especially true of drivers that companies are required to cover under state "assigned risk" programs, which secure insurance coverage for anyone legally eligible to drive.
-On the plus side, bigger companies tend to have higher financial ratings, meaning they're most likely to have the cash on hand to pay all their obligations, and representatives are often available 24 hours a day, seven days a week.

 Drivers in military families have additional options.
 A handful of companies cater exclusively to active-duty military, veterans and their families.
 Some insurers also offer coverage options and discounts exclusively for servicemen and women.
 For instance, companies may offer breaks on rates during deployments, saving you from canceling your insurance and creating a lapse in coverage, which can make getting new insurance tricky.